What was the Challenge?

 What we Discovered

-- We researched various third-party tools that integrated well with Open edX for richer discussions and these tools include Google Groups, Discourse, Django BB, Misago, Machina and Slack.
+- We researched various third-party tools that integrated well with the Open edX® platform for richer discussions and these tools include Google Groups, Discourse, Django BB, Misago, Machina and Slack.

 - We concluded that Discourse is the most suitable tool to encourage active cross-course discussions.
 If you want to know more about the metrics we used for course comparison, view our detailed analysis here.

-Our Technical Approach: How we integrated Discourse with Open edX
+Our Technical Approach: How we integrated Discourse with the Open edX® Platform

 - Deployed a separate instance of discourse